Valkyrie Profile 2: Silmeria: Chapter 6: The Twisted World Tree

 Finding themselves on Lezard's twisted world tree, Brahms and Hrist agree to a truce when Lenneth arrives, having come from her future to stop Lezard who, using the machine in Dipan (a time machine), traveled back in time and changed history.
 Ascending the tree, they rescue Silmeria, whom Alicia rematerializes into Valkyrie form.
 Their reunion is short-lived, though, when Lezard reveals that his target all along has been Lenneth.
 Having absorbed Odin's soul and power, Lezard casts the Sovereign's Rite, transmigrating the three Valkyries, and takes Lenneth's soul.
 Without bodies, the Valkyries will fade away so Alicia rematerializes Hrist's and Silmeria's souls into crystals until Lenneth can be freed.
 Following Lezard into his fortress atop the tree, they fight Lezard and shatter Lenneth's crystal prison.
 The three Valkyries combine their souls, using Alicia's body to form a single true Valkyrie.
 The Valkyrie defeats Lezard, but he stabs her before he dies, causing Alicia's body and soul to dissipate.
 Rufus and Arngrim return to Midgard with the Dragon Orb but Brahms decides to stay and die as Lezard's world crumbles; it is the only place where he is mortal.

 The three Valkyries' souls are shown separating again, the fates of Hrist and Silmeria are unknown while a new future awaits Lenneth she returns to her own timeline in the present.
-Years later, Rufus is traveling through Coriander Village when he sees a young girl resembling Alicia, suggesting that her soul has been reincarnated.
+Years later, Rufus is traveling through Coriander Village when he sees a young girl resembling Alicia.
 A young Lezard is also shown sitting on a fence if Valkyrie is not used during the final battle.
-This may suggest that Lezard's soul was also reincarnated.